JayDDD/Project3/README.md

 The following table is the Model Architecture table automatically generated using **model.summary()**.

+In this architecture, I didn't try a lot of version actually, the whole structure is similar to the keras tutorial.

+For batch size choosing, training speed will be quicker with the increasement of batch size but limited to the memory of computer, 64 is a common value I always use.

+For epochs choosing, 10 is a very common value.
+With bigger epoch will benefit the model, but the driving works great with 10, so I didn't set a higher epoch.

+Overall, the architecture works fine at the first beginning after learning deep in the keras tutorial.

             ____________________________________________________________________________________________________
             Layer (type)                     Output Shape          Param #     Connected to
             ====================================================================================================